Fukaya categories of blowups: Moduli spaces of treed disks

 \end{remark}

 The following lemma classifies types of topological boundaries of one-dimensional moduli spaces.

 \begin{lemma} Suppose $\ul P = (P_\Gamma)$ is a coherent and regular collection of perturbations.
-For an essential combinatorial type $\Gamma$ of expected dimension zero, the moduli space ${\mc M}_{\bm \Gamma}(P_\Gamma)$ is compact.
-For a combinatorial type ${\bm \Gamma}$ of expected dimension one, the boundary of the compactified one-dimensional cell moduli $\ov{\mc M}_\Gamma(P_\Gamma)$ is the disjoint union of moduli spaces ${\mc M}_\Pi(P_\Pi)$ where $\Pi$ is a combinatorial type related to $\Gamma$ by exactly one of the following operations. \begin{enumerate} \item Collapsing an edge $e \in \Edge(\Pi)$ of length zero.
+For an essential map type $\bGamma$ of expected dimension zero, the moduli space ${\cM}_{\bGamma}(P_\Gamma)$ is compact.
+For a map type ${\bGamma}$ of expected dimension one, the boundary of the compactified one-dimensional moduli $\ov{\cM}_\bGamma(P_\Gamma)$ is the disjoint union of moduli spaces ${\cM}_\bPi(P_\Pi)$ where $\bPi$ is a map type related to $\Gamma$ by exactly one of the following operations: \begin{enumerate} \item collapsing an edge $e \in \Edge(\Pi)$ of length zero;